 - Real estate investment advisors

 He focuses on long-term wealth preservation rather than high-risk investments.
-Smart’s portfolio likely emphasizes stable assets like real estate, index funds, and municipal bonds.
+Smart’s portfolio likely emphasises stable assets like real estate, index funds, and municipal bonds.

 Future Earnings Potential